Professional subtitles - uncomplicated and in excellent quality:

 (many more on request)

 Do you still have questions?
-Arrange your non-binding consultation appointment!
+Ask for a non-binding offer request!

 abtipper.de is the largest German provider of audio and video transcription services.
 Our references:

 The creation of manual subtitles normally takes about one week.
 If you are in a hurry and need a return delivery at shorter notice, we will also find a solution for this within the scope of our express options:

 - 3-day express: surcharge of 0.59 Euro per video minute net (= 0.70 Euro incl.
 VAT)

 - 1-day express: surcharge of 1.30 Euro per video minute net (= 1.55 Euro incl.
 VAT)